gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

 .. admonition:: Tasks

-    1. Adjust the code so only one circle is drawn on the screen at any time.
+    1. Adjust the code so that only one circle is drawn on the screen at any time.

     .. code-block:: python